kenken64/DynaForm/AI_AGENT_CODE.md

             analysis = state.get("analysis_result", {})

             if not analysis.get("wants_to_publish"):
-                # Not a publish request
+                # Not a publish request - generate helpful response
                 response = await ollama_service.generate_response(
                     f"The user said: '{state['user_input']}'.
 This doesn't appear to be a request to publish a form.
 Respond helpfully and ask if they need help with form publishing.", "You are a helpful AI assistant for form publishing.
 Be friendly and offer guidance."